codekiln/gradus-reason/data/steps/2017-12-03--pattern-matching-intro/index.md

 Both pattern matching and variants are much more important to Reason than we've let on here.
 Before we touch on that we need to introduce more data structures.
-Hopefully this post gives a taste of what it's like to use `switch` to do make clear paths in code.
+Hopefully this post gives a taste of what it's like to use `switch` to do make clear code paths.

 _[Edit this post here](https://github.com/codekiln/gradus-reason/tree/master/data/steps/2017-12-03--pattern-matching-intro/index.md)_